SrMilton/Simple-Base-2-DEV/README.md

 # Simple-Base-2-DEV

-Simple base to DEV in SA-MP created by myself
+Simple GM to DEV in SA-MP created by myself